 Last Resort Fire Department Museum in Seattle, 301-2nd Ave South, Seattle, WA.
 The largest collection of antique motorized fire apparatus in the Pacific Northwest.
 The rigs can also be seen in parades, car and truck shows, and other events throughout the year.
 Why go: See antique fire apparatus, retired Seattle Fire Department equipment, and fire-related historic artifacts.

 Seattle Death Museum, 102 Cherry St. in Seattle WA.
 The first death museum in the Pacific Northwest features vintage mourning jewelry and attire, coffins, embalming tools and other items related to death, dying, and burial.
 Why go: if you are curious about death.
+(Still closed as of August 2020 while they look for a new space.)

 Seattle Metropolitan Police Museum.
 Presents the historic, cultural, technological and social transitions of the Seattle Police Department and King County Sheriff’s Office items such as weaponry, uniforms, and other artifacts dating back to the 1880’s.
 Closed in 2018, reopening TBA.